While I’ve already written ways to spend two weeks in Korea, I thought I’d make one giant Korea itinerary guide for a month.

 Day 22: Hike Hallasan

 There’s a lot to see in this area, which is why I recommend spending 2-3 days here.
-Some of the things you can see include Camelia Hill, O’Sulloc Tea Fields, various waterfalls, Yeomiji Botanical Garden, and Daesungeolli Cliffs.
+Some of the things you can see include Camelia Hill, O’Sulloc Tea Fields, the three major waterfalls, Yeomiji Botanical Garden, and Daesungeolli Cliffs.
+Seogwipo is the next largest city next to Jeju City but way cuter and more charming.
+There are also lots of cute cafes sprinkled around this area!

 Day 26-27: Northeast Jeju